Updated: Oct 15, 2020

 Why is STEAM so important in the Early Years?

 Young minds are information sponges.
-While toddlers and preschoolers are too young to comprehend complex equations or sit down with a science textbook, they can still develop a love of learning about the STEAM subjects through play.
+While toddlers, preschoolers and beyond are too young to comprehend complex equations or sit down with a science textbook, they can still develop a love of learning about the STEAM subjects through play.

 STEAM in the early years focuses on self-directed play and exploration rather than directed teaching of concepts.
 Think about scientists conducting experiments - these are the kinds of curious and inquisitive minds to encourage in children.